BramVanroy/spacy_conll/README.rst

                             installed.
 For 'stanza' you need 'spacy-stanza', and for 'udpipe' the 'spacy-udpipe' library is required.
                             (default: spacy)
-      -v, --verbose         To always print the output to stdout, regardless of 'output_file'. (default: False)
+      -v, --verbose         Whether to always print the output to stdout, regardless of 'output_file'. (default: False)

 For example, parsing a single line, multi-sentence string: